 Fix 2 – Using SFC / SCANNOW

-1. Search CMD in windows 10 search box and right click and choose run as administrator.
+1. Search CMD in windows 10 search box and right-click on the “Command Prompt” and choose run as administrator.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.